emcxcme/slitherin/README.md

 1. Clone the repo.
 2. Go to the project's root folder.
-3. Install required packages`pip install -r requirements.txt`.
+3. Install required packages`pip3 install -r requirements.txt`.
 4. Launch slitherin.
 I recommend starting with the help mode to see all available modes `python slitherin.py --help`.

 ## Rules